kiksotik/hdc/README.md

   - HDC standardizes how ``features`` can expose their state-machine, because states are essential in most device firmware implementations and hosts usually need to know about it.

+- Tunneling
+  - HDC can [encapsulate](https://en.wikipedia.org/wiki/Encapsulation_(networking)) other communication protocols, thus allowing to share the physical connection between host and device for other purposes, too.
+    When used like this, HDC behaves as an [OSI Layer 3](https://en.wikipedia.org/wiki/Network_layer).
+  - If the virtual connection being tunneled is also HDC, then a more efficient technique can be used, which simply translates ``MessageTypeIDs`` in a similar manner as [NAT](https://en.wikipedia.org/wiki/Network_address_translation) translates IP addresses of subnets.
+    Up to 15 virtual HDC connections can be tunneled in this way, without incurring any additional overhead.

 ## Usage
 An HDC-host uses predefined